robertdebock/ansible-role-docker/README.md

 - Ansible 2.2 or higher.
 - Access to a repository containing packages, likely on the internet.
 For Red Hat and CentOS systems these packages can be found in epel.
 Inlcude the role robertdebock.epel to get those repositories.
 - docker-py installed by pip.
-Including the role robertdebock.python-pip is sufficient.
+Including the role robertdebock.python_pip is sufficient.
 - Alpine, CentOS 7 (not CentOS-6: python and pip are of an old version), Debian, Fedora, openSUSE or Ubuntu.

 Role Variables